 - Can it offer a good passive income?

-Chances are, you’ve heard the term ‘digital marketing’ thrown around liberally lately.
-However, you might not be entirely sure of what it is exactly.
+Chances are, you’ve heard the term ‘digital marketing’ thrown around a lot.
+However, you might not be entirely sure of what it is.

 Don’t worry!
 You’re certainly not alone.

-In the simplest terms possible, digital marketing is the promotion of brands/products/ideas on online/digital platforms.
-It most commonly refers to marketing done on social media, blogs and websites.
+In the simplest terms, digital marketing is the promotion of brands/products/ideas on online/digital platforms.
+It most commonly refers to marketing done on social media, blogs, and websites.
 However, it may also include text messaging, mobile apps, podcasts and digital television.

 Traditional vs digital

-With digital marketing, on the other hand, you can run pretty targeted campaigns fairly easily.
-By simply monitoring things like web traffic and social media engagement, you can put together a solid marketing framework.
+With digital marketing, on the other hand, you can run highly targeted campaigns with ease.
+By monitoring things like web traffic and social media engagement, you can put together a solid marketing framework.

 Here are a few you could check out: